-New Diagram Wizard P x
+New Diagram Wizard 2 2

-Font:

-1 Sample Text

-Arial Black Font size: +7 pt
+Font: Sample Text Arial Black

-Select initial properties for Line spacing: At: % of Line 90 Wrap

-the diagram.
-Changes affect all styles in the new diagram.
+Select initial properties for the diagram.
+Line spacing: At: % of Line 90 Vrap Changes affect all styles in the new diagram.

-< Back Finish Cance 21
+< Back Finish Cancel

 You may choose to select a special font for your diagram.
 If you leave this "<As Is>" it will use the fonts as they are defined in the diagram template.
 Templates are defined with a common font that can be assumed to be present on every computer, usually Arial or Times.
 You can choose a custom font here with one step.
 If you choose to change the diagram font using the wizard, the new font will be used everywhere in the diagram unless you change it later for particular styles or objects.
 For example, if you saved a custom template using many different fonts but select a font from the wizard rather than "<As Is>", the wizard-selected font will be substituted for all of your custom fonts in the new diagram.